Selective School Preparation

 Edvora's question bank covers the core reasoning and mathematical skills tested across all state programs.
 While specific exam formats vary, the underlying cognitive abilities being assessed — mathematical reasoning, pattern recognition, logical deduction, and reading comprehension — are consistent.
 Students who train these skills will be well prepared regardless of which state exam they face.

 Edvora does not use generic worksheet questions.
-Each of our 213 selective-tagged templates is a parameterised question generator that produces thousands of unique practice variations.
-Templates are designed by analysing real selective exam papers and coaching-centre material, ensuring students encounter the same question styles, difficulty levels, and cognitive demands as the actual test.
+Each question type is a parameterised generator that produces thousands of unique practice variations.
+Question types are modelled on analysis of published selective exam papers and coaching-centre material so students encounter the same question styles, structural patterns, and cognitive demands as the real test.
+Questions are AI-assisted generations, not past papers.

 Selective-tagged question templates covering all exam components